Uncertainty Calibration for Counterfactual Propensity Estimation in Recommendation: Uncertainty Calibration for Propensity Estimation

-Deep ensembles learns multiple model replicas with different random initialization and they have no interactions when training.
-We get an approximate propensity probability distribution by combining and averaging the replicas via Eqn.~\ref{eqn:model_average}.
-Compared with MC-Dropout, the deep ensembles performs somewhat better because the model ensembles learns very different model distributions while MC-dropout only differs in the testing stage.
-Moreover, the deep ensembles are generally more computational expensive since the model ensembles are trained in multiple times.
+\textbf{Deep Ensembles} involve training multiple model replicas with different random initializations, without interactions during training.
+The approximate propensity probability distribution is obtained by combining and averaging the replicas as shown in Eqn.~\ref{eqn:model_average}.
+Compared to MC-Dropout, deep ensembles tend to perform better because the model ensembles learn distinct model distributions, whereas MC-Dropout only varies during the testing stage.
+However, deep ensembles are generally more computationally expensive since the models are trained multiple times.

+{\textbf{Dual Focal Loss}\cite{tao2023dual} not only considers the ground truth logit, but also take into account the highest logit ranked after the ground truth logit.
+By maximizing the gap between these two logits, our dual focal loss can achieve a better balance between over-confidence and under-confidence. }